April 7, 2019

 I’d heard before coming that Davenport was a little far from the parks (and at it’s extreme southern end that’s probably true.
 But a lot of it is very close.
 We left the last house we were looking at and headed to Animal Kingdom Lodge and it only took us six minutes to get to the parking lot!

-Finally, we headed to the other resort created by the architect behind the one we just left, Wilderness Lodge.
+Finally, we headed to Wilderness Lodge, the other resort created by the architect behind the one we just left.
 Here we had dinner at one of our (many!) favorite Disney restaurants, Whispering Canyon Cafe.
 Then it was back to the hotel to sleep before starting the journey home the next morning.

-Here are some of our random thoughts of interest about the trip:
+Here are some of our random thoughts about the trip:

 This post has been filled with lots of generalities.
 We really just skimmed the surface of living near Disney on this trip.
 And that’s all we expected right now.
 There’s so much we still need to figure out and we didn’t have a lot of time.
 And we can only comment on the little we were able to see.
 So if you read something that doesn’t sound like your experience in a specific area, don’t worry — we know our first impressions aren’t definitive!
 We still have a lot to learn and these were just our first steps.